thanasibakis/gcdyn-analyses/README.md

 ## Getting started

+0. Please ensure you have a working Python and [Julia](https://julialang.org/downloads/) installation.
+(This codebase was tested with Python 3.12 and Julia 1.10.)

 1. Set up a Python environment for the `gcdyn` dependency.
-(Tested with Python 3.12)

 ```shell
 python -m venv .venv/